pioneers/PiElectrical/README.md

 * Keep your message length to about one sentence.

 ###Merge Conflicts: What Do??

+Don't try to fix it yourself: Eagle files are finicky and you might break all your work!

 Contact Seiya or Tobin: seiyaono@pioneers.berkeley.edu or tobinholcomb@pioneers.berkeley.edu